Game seven: National Hockey League

 The game sevens where the Stanley Cup was awarded are:

+Defunct major leagues

+The American Basketball Association and World Hockey Association, major leagues that saw teams that later merged with the National Basketball Association and National Hockey League, respectively, each had playoff seasons that saw teams play a decisive seventh game.

+American Basketball Association

+In the first ABA Playoffs in 1968, the Division Semifinals was a best-of-five format, which saw two of the four matchups go to the fifth game.
+In total, Game 7 was played nineteen times in ABA history.

+World Hockey Association

+The 1976 WHA playoffs, the only postseason the league had with ten playoff teams, had two Preliminary Rounds with a best-of-five format, and one of them (Phoenix–San Diego) went the full five games.

 Comebacks

 This table below lists teams that, after being down three games to none, have forced a seventh game.

 More common, and not enumerated here, are teams that have forced and won a seventh game after being down three games to one.

 Successful

 In only ten instances (five in major North American sports leagues) has a team been able to come back from being down 0–3 to win a series:

 Mike Richards and Jeff Carter are the only players to have been a part of two comebacks from being down 0–3, having played for both the 2009–10 Philadelphia Flyers and the 2013–14 Los Angeles Kings.

 Unsuccessful

-In the following ten instances, teams were able to force a seventh game in a series after being down 0–3, but lost the final game:
+In the following sixteen instances, teams were able to force a seventh game in a series after being down 0–3, but lost the final game:

 The New York Islanders are the only team to have twice fallen behind 0–3 and then forced a game seven in the same postseason; in the 1975 Stanley Cup Quarterfinals (which they won) and then the 1975 Stanley Cup Semifinals (which they lost).